 House Speaker Nancy Pelosi and former celeb Rosie O’Donnell have deleted their tweets of support.
 Other mouthy liberals are acting (better than Jussie) as if those frigid winter weeks never happened at all – feigning total ignorance of the event.
 And, of course, Senators Kamala Harris (D-CA) and Cory Booker (D-NJ) are feeling the sting of their ill-timed “modern day lynching” rhetoric and their decision to make Smollett the poster boy for their federal anti-lynching bill.

 There is little doubt that the drive-by media, sucked into reporting fake news that fit snuggly into an anti-conservative message, will stop covering the Smollett case.
 He is no longer useful.
 The most important question that remains unanswered is whether Jussie Smollett will pay for any of his crimes.

 Even with 16 felony indictments, 20th Century Fox Television has only removed Smollett from two episodes of the popular drama.
 Perhaps Smollett is already setting the stage for his great escape from punishment – he has started the drumbeat with police, stating on record that he had an “untreated drug problem.”
-Yes, wait for the young man to head to rehab – the celebrity get out of jail free card.We value your comments!
-Please weigh in on our comment section below.
+Yes, wait for the young man to head to rehab – the celebrity get out of jail free card.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com